 Your body feels acceleration in a funny way.
 When a coaster car is speeding up, the actual force acting on you is the seat pushing your body forward.
 But, because of your body's inertia, you feel a force in front of you, pushing you into the seat.
 You always feel the push of acceleration coming from the opposite direction of the actual force accelerating you.

-At the top of a hill in a conventional coaster, inertia may carry you up, while the coaster car has already started to follow the track down.
+At the top of a hill on a conventional coaster, inertia may carry you up, while the coaster car has already started to follow the track down.
 Let go of the safety bar, and you'll actually lift up out of your seat for an instant.
 Coaster enthusiasts refer to this moment of free fall as "air time."
+More on that next.